Phase: Final Design

 • Reconstruct all pavement

-• Provide two 12-foot lanes in each direction
+• Provide two 12-foot travel lanes in each direction

 • Widen the median to 10 feet